huggingface/transformers/docs/source/en/model_doc/colpali.md

 The inherent complexity and performance shortcomings of modern systems motivate a new concept; doing document retrieval by directly embedding the images of the document pages.
 We release *ColPali*, a Vision Language Model trained to produce high-quality multi-vector embeddings from images of document pages.
 Combined with a late interaction matching mechanism, *ColPali* largely outperforms modern document retrieval pipelines while being drastically simpler, faster and end-to-end trainable.
 We release models, data, code and benchmarks under open licenses at [https://huggingface.co/vidore](https://huggingface.co/vidore).

+This work is partially supported by ILLUIN Technology, and by a grant from ANRT France.

 ## Resources

 - A blog post detailing ColPali, a vision retrieval model, can be found [here](https://huggingface.co/blog/manu/colpali). 📝